dzenardas/odin-recipes/README.md

-# \# Odin Recipes
+\# Odin Recipes

-This is my first Odin Project recipes website.
+This is my first Odin Project - recipes website.
+The goal is to build a simple website using HTML and CSS.